Desktop computers

 Not all testing programs have built-in tools to monitor important component data, such as temperature.
 The Task Manager is a very basic tool that allows us to monitor the stress our components are under.
 But there are much better tools, you prefer to use task manager to kill programs/processes.

-We will need more detailed information about frequencies, power consumption, temperature, voltage and more, which HWiNFO, MSI Afterburner and similar programs can display.
+We will need more detailed data on frequencies, power consumption, temperature, voltage and more, which the programs can display.
+HWiNFO, MSI Afterburner and the like.

-Some games have built-in handy tests with which we can easily check how well our computer will perform.
-For others, we will have to use programs that will show us the most important data during gameplay (fps, consumption, temperature, 1 % low...).
-OCAT is an open source program that has always proven to be reliable so far.
+Some games have built-in handy tests that we can use to easily check how well our computer will perform.
+For others, we will have to use programs that will show us the most important data while playing (fps, consumption, temperature, 1 % low, etc.).
+OAT is an open source program that has always proven to be reliable.

 Processor testing.
 What to use?